Table of Contents

 P = (ρgALN)x(hs+hd)/60000 KW

-Slip of a Jump is defined as the difference between the theoretical discharge and actual discharge of the pump.
+The slip of a Jump is defined as the difference between the theoretical discharge and the pump’s actual discharge.

 Slip = Qth-Qact

 But slip is mostly expressed as percentage slip which is given by,

 Percentage slip = ((Qth-Qact) / Qth) x 100%

 Where, Cd = Coefficient of Discharge

 1. According to the water being in contact with one side or both sides of the piston:

 The pump is known as single-acting if the water is in contact with one side of the piston.